 7. Be thankful

 “As a banker, Chinese New Year is a good time to reach out to people you haven’t had many opportunities to talk to – the secretary who booked your flights when your assistant wasn’t around, or the analyst who stayed up late to rush your pitch book.
-It makes the office environment a little warmer,” says Eric Sim, a former investment bank MD who is now Adjunct Associate Professor at HKUST and founder of Institute of Life, a life and career skills training school.
+It makes the office environment a little warmer,” says Eric Sim, a former investment bank MD who is now founder of Institute of Life whose mission is to help young professionals become successful at work and in life.